kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

 ## I actually
 - I have an onsite on Thursday that's going to be in C++ halfway across the country, so I'm going to study for that right now.
-I'm going to do that today and tomorrow, be done by Thurs, and get back into Haskell.
+I'm going to do that today and tomorrow, be done by Thurs, and get back into Haskell full-time.
+Yesterday, I had to split my time into Data Structures in C++ and Haskell.
+I mean, in some ways similar, but C++ is not Haskell :/
 - Strangely, Haskell has made my problem-solving skills a lot better.
 It's the language I enjoy the most and the one I intend to stick with.
 - I can't believe I ALMOST DIDN'T APPLY.
 A dear friend of mine, who works in Haskell, asked me to do so.
 I didn't think